Architecture

 tools/

-server_tools.py # list_sessions, create_session, kill_server, get_server_info
+server_tools.py # list_servers, list_sessions, create_session, kill_server, get_server_info

 session_tools.py # list_windows, create_window, rename_session, kill_session